 The above tables show the density and compressive strength of air-crete using different mixes.
 Note the large increase in compressive strength over time.
 Here is more info I gleaned from a few sources and put together.

-Foamed concrete, also called cellular light weight concrete is produced by the mixing of Portland cement, sand including or alone fly ash, water and preformed stable foam.
-The foam is produced by mixing foaming agent and water and pumping it through a foam generator.
-The air content is typically between 40 to 80 percent of the total volume.
+The air content in the foam is typically between 40 to 80 percent of the total volume.
 The bubbles vary in size from around 0.1 to 1.5 mm in diameter.
 Foamed concrete differentiates from (a) gas or aerated concrete, where the bubbles are chemically formed through the reaction of aluminum powder with calcium hydroxide and other alkalis released by cement hydration and (b) air entrained concrete, which has a much lower volume of entrained air is used in concrete for durability.
 The 28 days strength and dry density of the material vary according to its composition, largely its air voids content, but usually they range from 1.0 to 25.00 N/mm2 and 400 to 1800 kg/m3.
 The plastic density of the material is about 150 to 200 kg/m3 higher than its dry density.
 There is at present, no guidance or standard method for proportioning foamed concrete, because the hardened density of foamed concrete depends on the saturation level in its pores.
 CLC can be produced in a density range of 400 kg/m3 to 1,800 kg/m3, with high insulation value and a 28-day cube crushing strength of up-to 275 kg/cm2.